Summer Experiential Education and Development Program (SEED)

 What are some of the program’s activities?

-The program is designed to provide each girl with daily literacy-based enrichment activities as well as a wide array of additional classes and activities to choose from.
+The program is designed to provide daily literacy-based enrichment activities as well as a wide array of additional classes and activities to choose from.
 Other activities offered include:

-Swimming, boating, drama, dance, music, basketball, volleyball, soccer, environmental education activities, nutrition, cooking, art, Native American lore, crafts, hiking, cookouts and overnight camping, non-competitive games and initiatives, yoga, fitness, and clubs (knitting, crocheting, creative writing, double-dutch, etc.).
+Swimming, boating, drama, dance, music, basketball, volleyball, soccer, environmental education, nutrition, art, Native American lore, hiking, cookouts, camping, non-competitive games, yoga, fitness, knitting, crocheting, creative writing, double-dutch, and more!

 How does Camp Oh-Neh-Tah care for the health and safety of its girls?